Why Private Practice

 What has been some challenges in owning and operating a private practice?

 The biggest challenge for me was starting out without realizing how much support was available regarding operations.
 Unfortunately, the graduate school I attended did not offer a class for students wanting to start a private practice.
-It helps that my first degree was in business and I have a background in finance.
+It helps that my first degree is in business and marketing.
+Also, I have a background in finance.
 Still, I struggled a lot more to find my footing than I would have had I know about the amazing online communities of support and podcasts – such as Selling the Couch, and Abundance Practice Builders.

 (Let’s be honest, I can never live up to that perfect face and demeanor)